 For partitions that have not been explicitly named, MySQL automatically provides the default names

 p2, and so on.
 The same is true with regard to subpartitions.

 For more detailed information about and examples of

-In MySQL 5.7, it is possible to exchange a table partition or subpartition with a table using the
+To exchange a table partition or subpartition with a table, use the

 ALTER TABLE ...
 EXCHANGE PARTITIONstatement—that is, to move any existing rows in the partition or subpartition to the nonpartitioned table, and any existing rows in the nonpartitioned table to the table partition or subpartition.